mason12504/forge-1.21-51.0.33-mdk/README.txt

 INSTALLATION GUIDE
 ------------------------
+Download Minecraft Java Edition 1.21 here: https://www.minecraft.net/en-us/download
+Note: The mod is only verified to run on 1.21, and may not work with 1.21.3 as it changes some things.
-Download Minecraft Java Edition here: https://www.minecraft.net/en-us/download Login with your Microsoft account, if you have yet to purchase it do that Download forge Installer here 1.21-51.0.33 here: https://files.minecraftforge.net/net/minecraftforge/forge/index_1.21.html Download Java here: https://www.java.com/download/ie_manual.jsp
+Login with your Microsoft account, if you have yet to purchase it do that Download forge Installer here 1.21-51.0.33 here: https://files.minecraftforge.net/net/minecraftforge/forge/index_1.21.html Download Java here: https://www.java.com/download/ie_manual.jsp